 All these requirements have to be fulfilled to support OE.Resp-Appl for FCS_COP.1/3DES (3DES algorithm) and for FCS_COP.1/AES (AES algorithm).
-For FCS_COP.1/ECDSA and FCS_COP.1/ECDH FCS_CKM.1/EC is optional, since it is fulfilled by the TOE or may be fulfilled by the environment as the user can generate keys externally additionally.
-For FCS COP.1/RSA key generation is done by the environment and key imported to the TOE.

 The security functional requirements required to meet the security objectives O.Leak-Inherent, O.Phys-Probing, O.Malfunction, O.Phys-Manipulation and O.Leak-Forced define how to implement the specific security functionality.
 However, key-dependent functions could be implemented in the Smartcard Embedded Software.